17 Reasons Women Make Great Leaders

 13. They Have High Emotional Intelligence

 “Emotional intelligence — the ability to recognize emotions in yourself and others and relate — is something that has recently gained momentum as an essential leadership behavior.
-I believe this is something that comes more naturally to women than men, and is something that I’ve personally encountered in my career.
+I believe this is something that comes more naturally to women than men and is something that I’ve personally encountered in my career.
 To truly create a great place to work and to get the best out of employees, demonstrating emotional intelligence as a leader is critical.”

-– Lakshmi Raj, Co-founder and Co-CEO, Replicon
+– Lakshmi Raj, Co-founder and former Co-CEO, Replicon

-14. They’re Flexible
+14. They’re Long-Term Strategic Thinkers

 15. They Lead by Example